MakerG9527/KDG-SLR/README.md

-# KDG-SLR: Kinematic Description-Guided Vision-Language Alignment for Chinese Sign Language Recognition
+#KDG-SLR

 This repository contains the official PyTorch implementation of the paper:

-**Kinematic Description-Guided Vision-Language Alignment for Chinese Sign Language Recognition**
+**Kinematic Description-Guided Vision-Language Alignment for Chinese Sign Language Recognition** Anonymous Author(s)

-Lide Guo, Yingshan Yan, Yangtao Wang, Yanzhao Xie*, Mingwei Zhou, Jiaqi Chen, Siyuan Jing, Wensheng Zhang

-> **Abstract:** Isolated Sign Language Recognition (ISLR) enables efficient gesture-to-gloss translation and supports accessibility for the deaf and hard-of-hearing community.
-Existing vision-language methods rely on abstract gloss labels that lack physical execution information, creating a large semantic gap and limiting recognition accuracy.
-We present KDG-SLR, a kinematic description-guided framework that leverages detailed execution semantics from sign language dictionaries as a novel text modality.
-Our approach explicitly encodes handshape, orientation, movement and location, and establishes execution-grounded cross-modal alignment via contrastive learning.
-We employ Mamba as the text encoder to efficiently process long kinematic descriptions with linear complexity, and introduce a LoRA-based decoupled two-stage training strategy for parameter-efficient visual backbone adaptation.
+> **Abstract:** Isolated Sign Language Recognition (ISLR) classifies individual signs from video and is foundational for accessibility technologies.
+Existing vision-language methods rely on abstract gloss labels that convey no information about physical execution, leaving a substantial gap between visual and textual representations.
+To address this, we propose KDG-SLR, a kinematic description-guided framework that leverages detailed execution semantics from sign language dictionaries as a novel text modality, explicitly encoding handshape, orientation, location, and movement to establish execution-grounded cross-modal alignment via contrastive learning.
+We employ Mamba as the text encoder to fully encode long kinematic descriptions in linear time with higher efficiency than Transformer counterparts, and introduce a LoRA-based decoupled two-stage training strategy for parameter-efficient adaptation of the visual backbone.
+KDG-SLR achieves state-of-the-art results on three Chinese benchmarks, reaching 67.84\% Top-1 accuracy on the 6,707-class NationalCSL-DP.
+It further attains 16.52\% Top-1 cross-dataset zero-shot accuracy on unseen signs, which is infeasible for gloss-based methods, and consistent cross-lingual gains on WLASL.
 ---

 ## Results